hpcaitech/ColossalAI/examples/language/roberta/pretraining/README.md

 # Pretraining
 1. Pretraining roberta through running the script below.
-Detailed parameter descriptions can be found in the arguments.py. `data_path_prefix` is absolute path specifies output of preprocessing
+Detailed parameter descriptions can be found in the arguments.py. `data_path_prefix` is absolute path specifies output of preprocessing. **You have to modify the *hostfile* according to your cluster.**

 ```bash
 bash run_pretrain.sh